biopragmatics/semra/docs/source/index.rst

    want to make their toolchain more generic for loading, assembling, processing, and outputting semantic mappings.

+SeMRA is generally applicable in **any domain**, from biomedicine to particle physics to the digital humanities.

 Features
 --------

-1. An object model for semantic mappings (based on SSSOM)
+1. An object model for semantic mappings (based on the `Simple Standard for Sharing Ontological Mappings (SSSOM) <https://mapping-commons.github.io/sssom/>`_ and :mod:`sssom`)
 2. Functionality for assembling and reasoning over semantic mappings at scale
 3. A provenance model for automatically generated mappings
 4. A confidence model granular at the curator-level, mapping set-level, and community